 Continue up Quay Road back to the village and at the top of the road on your left hand side, you will see the Peaceful Panda from China.
 Cross over the road and in the corner of the South Square, you will find the statue of Steve “Crusher” Casey.

 Continue around or through the green,then cross over Sneem Bridge to the North Square.
 Pass by the Church of the Transfiguration and look up at the salmon weathervane.
 At the nearest corner of the North Square, you will find the Millennium Seat.
 Located in the North Square Fair Green is the Steel Tree.
 In the left hand corner, you will find the Charles de Gaulle Memorial.
 Cross over the road here and stroll through Seaview estate to the Children’s Playground.
 Just past the playground, turn left and take the river walk back into the village.
 You will pass the Community Tennis Courts.
 Follow the lane around by the river coming up beside the bridge.

 Check out The Riverside Café, The Village Kitchen, Kelly’s Bakery or Gossip in the North Square.

-Treat yourself to an ice cream in Annie’s, or any of the local shops (Riney’s is famous for its 99s).
+Treat yourself to an ice cream at any of the local shops (Riney’s is famous for its 99s).